Finding the Best Spot-On Treatment for Your Pet

-- Some flea & tick spot-on solutions stop the flea growth cycle, preventing eggs, pupa and larva from maturing
+- Some spot-on solutions stop the flea growth cycle, preventing eggs, pupa and larva from maturing into adult biters.

-- Select flea shampoos can help soothe itchy or irritated skin
+- Select flea shampoos can also help soothe itchy or irritated skin.

-- Pesticide-free free shampoos or shampoos that use natural ingredients to fight fleas are available
+- Pesticide-free shampoos or shampoos that use natural ingredients to fight fleas are available.

-- Using a flea shampoo you can evaluate the severity of a flea problem based on the number of dead fleas found during bath time
+- Use of a flea shampoo can help you evaluate the severity of a flea problem based on the number of dead fleas found during bath time.

 - Use a flea comb during shampooing to maximize flea removal.